kishore2217/Income--tax-calculator/README.md

    ```

 4. **Open your browser:**
-   Navigate to [http://localhost:3000](http://localhost:3000) to see the application running.
+   Navigate to [http://localhost:3000](http://localhost:3000) or [https://income-tax-calculator-gx16-ocrn6t261-kishore2217s-projects.vercel.app/] to see the application running.

 ## 📖 Usage

 1. Enter your **Gross Annual Income**.
 2. Add any applicable **Exemptions** (e.g., HRA, LTA) and **Deductions** (e.g., 80C, 80D).
-3. The calculator will automatically display your taxable income and the tax payable under both regimes.
+3. The calculator will automatically display your taxable income and the tax payable under both regimes (click "Calculate Tax" after entering details).
+4. Use the **Reset** button to instantly clear all inputs and start fresh.
-4. Toggle the theme button in the top right to switch between **Light** and **Dark** modes.
+5. Toggle the theme button in the top right to switch between **Light** and **Dark** modes.

 ## ☁️ Deployment